elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Moved all grafana value templates to a separate folder
   - Moved grafana config from `prometheus.grafana` and `user.grafana` to `grafana.ops` and `grafana.user`

-## Updated

-- Upgraded Thanos helm chart to version `12.6.2` which bumps the application version to `0.31.0`
-    - Now supports authentication via Openstack application credentials when using Swift as the object storage backend
-- Allow egress to port 53 TCP for all network policies

 ### Fixed

 - Fixed issue with compaction job on ephemeral volumes